-The patient can take a shower in the bathroom about 3 days after the operation and return to the daily life after discharge.
+The patient can take a shower about 3 days after the operation and return to the daily life after discharge.
 The patient may return to work after about 3-5 days of rest.
-Heavy activities are allowed after 1 month.
+Heavy activities and exercises are allowed after 1 month.

 The retention time of the injected oils varies from person to person.
 As this is a type of grafting process, some of the transferred cells continue to live in the transferred region.
 Thus, approximately 40-50% will be permanent.